gvwilson/thirdbit/_posts/2021/2021-12-31-comes-round-again.md

   [here's what happened with Canonical]({{site.github.url}}/2021/09/13/iq-and-personality-tests/).

-- I spent six months with [Metabase](https://www.metabase.com/) them moved to a straight-up programming position at [Deep Genomics](https://www.deepgenomics.com/).
+- I spent six months with [Metabase](https://www.metabase.com/) then moved to a straight-up programming position at [Deep Genomics](https://www.deepgenomics.com/).
   I'm really enjoying coding for a living again after so many years, but a little dumbfounded by how much Python now looks like Enterprise Java...